 I have presented the study at the 2015 annual meeting of the Palaeontological Association.
 The video of this talk is available through Palaeocast while the slides are available through my Researchgate page.

 Some researchers have criticized claims of sexual dimorphism in non-avian dinosaurs and some recent papers challenging the studies supporting sexual dimorphism have included discussion of my stegosaur work.
 However, the critiques are based on an incomplete analysis of my full research and some use inappropriate statistical tests that not only lack statistical power but are not testing for the signal of dimorphism they wish to examine.
 I also believe that such positions derive from bias with regards to non-avian dinosaurs, leading to false conclusions that non-avian dinosaurs had some unusual aspect of their biology in relation to sexual selection compared to other fossil taxa.
 I am currently preparing a manuscript about how to approach sexual dimorphism in the fossil record and non-avian dinosaurs in particular that will also present additional analyses of my stegosaur data.
-I will be presenting a talk on this subject entitled “Approaching sexual dimorphism in non-avian dinosaurs and other extinct taxa” at the 2017 annual meeting of the Palaeontological Society in London.
+I presented a talk on this subject entitled “Approaching sexual dimorphism in non-avian dinosaurs and other extinct taxa” at the 2017 annual meeting of the Palaeontological Society in London.